asahi417/tner/README.md

 ![](./asset/api.gif)

 # Transformer NER
-This is a collection of scripts to fine-tuning pre-trained language models on Named-Entity-Recognition (NER) with [transformers](https://github.com/huggingface/transformers).
+***Transformer NER*** is a python tool to inspect finetuning of pre-trained language model (LM) for Named-Entity-Recognition (NER) performance specifically.
-It also provides a quick App to test NER model with an interface, which is heavily inspired by [Multiple-Choice-Question-Generation-T5-and-Text2Text](https://github.com/renatoviolin/Multiple-Choice-Question-Generation-T5-and-Text2Text).
-Default checkpoint is fine-tuned on [XLM-R](https://arxiv.org/pdf/1911.02116.pdf), so can be tested on any language.
+The following features are supported:
+- Script to finetune LMs distributed by [transformers](https://github.com/huggingface/transformers), on various publicly available NER dataset.
+- Script to produce benchmark of in-domain/cross-domain span-F1 score over the dataset.
+- Interactive web app to visualize model prediction (shown above).
+- Command line tool to get model prediction

 ## Get started
+Clone and install libraries.
 ```shell script
 git clone https://github.com/asahi417/transformers-ner
 cd transformers-ner
 pip install -r requirement.txt
 ```

+Default checkpoint is fine-tuned on [XLM-R](https://arxiv.org/pdf/1911.02116.pdf), so can be tested on any language.

 ## Application
 1. Download [default model checkpoint file](https://drive.google.com/file/d/19SLaL_KMDXvI15oPlNRd6ZCNEdmypU7s/view?usp=sharing),
 and unzip the file, so that you have a default checkpoint folder `./ckpt/default`.
 2. Run the app, and open your browser http://0.0.0.0:8000